oracle/weblogic-kubernetes-operator/README.md

 ## Exporting WebLogic metrics to Prometheus

-The operator includes the ability to export WebLogic Server metrics to Prometheus.
-This allows metrics to be displays in Grafana, and permits the creation of alerts and initiation of scaling actions from Prometheus alerts.
+When using the operator to manage WebLogic domains, it may also be desirable to export WebLogic Server metrics to Prometheus using the [WLS Exporter](https://github.com/oracle/weblogic-monitoring-exporter) which allows metrics to be displayed in Grafana, and permits the creation of alerts and initiation of scaling actions from Prometheus alerts.
 Please refer to [Prometheus integration](site/prometheus.md) for more information.

 ## Starting up the domain